TBD54566975/developer.tbd.website/README.md

 [XCode](https://developer.apple.com/xcode/) is Apple's development toolkit, and is used for both IDE and runtime for Swift examples.
 Install via the site link for your platform.

 This optional prereq is required only when running the `pnpm test:swift` command.
 Once Swift tests are in place, we'll add the Swift environment to the `pnpm test` lifecycle and this will be a required prereq.

+### Rust Installation

+[Rust](https://www.rust-lang.org/tools/install) is a modern typesafe, compiled, performant language.
+Install via the site link for your platform.

+This optional prereq is required only when running the `pnpm test:rust` command.
+Once Rust tests are in place, we'll add the Rust environment to the `pnpm test` lifecycle and this will be a required prereq.

 ## Running online environment
 Interested in contributing instantly?
 You can make your updates directly without cloning in the running CodeSandbox environment.